 Do you know that every one-star rating change on Yelp can make a 5 to 9 percent difference in your sales?

-That’s one of the results from a recent Harvard Business School study, which served to demonstrate yet again the increasing business impact of user-generated content on review sites like Yelp, Google Places / Google+ Local, and TripAdvisor, among many others.
+That’s one of the results from a recent Harvard Business School study which served as yet another demonstration of the increasing business impact of user-generated content on review sites like Yelp, Google, Facebook, Zomato, and TripAdvisor, among many others.

 Of course, by user-generated “content”, we don’t just mean the words that make an online review.
 It can also mean photos, which, according to a recent report on the Yelp blog, has the potential to influence where customers decide to spend their money.

 The report aimed to quantify the impact of photos that appear on Yelp search results.
 Here’s what Yelp found: people searching Yelp for great local businesses spend 2.5 times more time on a business page with photos than on a page without photos.

 This is why, apart from making sure that you regularly track online reviews, you should also work towards making your business page, social media profile, or business listing stand out as creatively as possible.